snake-charmer-devs/snake-charmer/README.md

 ## What is included

-Snake Charmer is designed to provide an out-of-the-box workbench for data analysis, statistical modelling, machine learning, mathematical programming and visualization.
+Snake Charmer provides an out-of-the-box workbench for data analysis, statistical modelling, machine learning, mathematical programming and visualization.

 It is designed to be used primarily via IPython Notebook.